syncfusion/ej2-react-docs/src/charts/bullet-chart/value-bar.md

 {% endtab %}

-## Customization
+## Actual Bar Customization

 ### Border Customization

-Using the `valueBorder` property of the bullet chart, you can customize the border `color` and `width` of the feature bar.
+Using the [`valueBorder`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#valueborder) property of the bullet chart, you can customize the border `color` and `width` of the actual bar.

 {% tab template="bullet-chart/value-bar", sourceFiles="app/**/*.tsx", compileJsx=true %}